 Unit I: Atomic Structure: Review of: Bohr's theory and its limitations, dual behaviour of matter and radiation, de Broglie's relation, Heisenberg Uncertainty principle.
 Hydrogen atom spectra.
 Need of a new approach to Atomic structure.
 What is Quantum mechanics?
 Time independent Schrodinger equation and meaning of various terms in it.
-Significance of ψ and ψ_2 , Schrödinger equation for hydrogen atom.
-Radial and angular parts of the hydogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s, 2p, 3s, 3p and 3d orbitals (Only graphical representation).
+Significance of ψ and ψ 2, Schrödinger equation for hydrogen atom.
+Radial and angular parts of the hydrogenic wavefunctions (atomic orbitals) and their variations for 1s, 2s, 2p, 3s, 3p and 3d orbitals (Only graphical representation).
 Radial and angular nodes and their significance.
 Radial distribution functions and the concept of the most probable distance with special reference to 1s and 2s atomic orbitals.
-Significance of quantum numbers, orbital angular momentum and quantum numbers mt and ms. Shapes of s, p and d atomic orbitals, nodal planes.
-Discovery of spin, spin quantum number (s) and magnetic spin quantum number (ms).
-Rules for filling electrons in various orbitals, concept of exchange energy.
+Significance of quantum numbers, orbital angular momentum and quantum numbers m_1 and m_2 .
+Shapes of s, p and d atomic orbitals, nodal planes.
+Discovery of spin, spin quantum number (s) and magnetic spin quantum number (m_3) .
+Rules for filling electrons in various orbitals, Electronic configurations of the atoms.
+Stability of half-filled and completely filled orbitals, concept of exchange energy.
 Relative energies of atomic orbitals, Anomalous electronic configurations.
-[10 hours]